Personal Health Budgets

 • You or your representative will buy and manage your chosen services and will be accountable for showing what the money has been spent on.
 It is therefore very important to record all your income and expenditure and to keep receipts, invoices and bank statements.
 These will need to be submitted for a monthly reconciliation.

-• If you choose to employ your own personal assistants, you or your representative will be their legal employer.
+• If you choose to employ your own personal assistants, you or your representative will be their legal employer with the responsibility to ensure that staff are fully trained to undertake the health care tasks required.

 3. Supported managed account (SMA)